jameshilliard/fwupd/plugins/thunderbolt/README.md

 be staged but not completed until `activate` is separately called such as at logout or shutdown.

+## USB4 Retimer Fun

+To update the retimer we need to set the port offline (`echo 1 > offline`), and then rescan it (`echo 1 > rescan`).
+This will cause the retimer to be visible to the OS, it will be added to sysfs and thus a fwupd `FuThunderboltRetimer` device will be created.

+If the system is on AC power, and the controller is offlined, the system will think that is has been unplugged and so the fwupd plugin should inhibit the system power change until the controller is onlined with `echo 0 > offline`.

+When the controller is offlined (perhaps after enumeration), the retimer device will disappear from sysfs which is why the device flag `no-auto-remove` is required.

 ## Vendor ID Security

 The vendor ID is set from the udev vendor, for example set to `TBT:0x$(vid)`